geeklair/mossy/setup-rpi4.md

 The config script will then reboot the node, and you can log in via ssh to new machine name, for example: `ssh pi@fred.local`

+## Install Docker

+Start with this:

+	sudo apt-get update
+	sudo apt-get upgrade -y

+Then go make some coffee.
+It will take a while to upgrade everything.
+Mine took 13 minutes.

+It would be good to refresh your system after all the hard work.

+	sudo reboot

+Log back in with ssh, then do the actual docker install.
+There was a small problem with Docker on Debian Buster (Raspberry Pi OS).
+The `sed` bits below work around the problem and were taken from [This Web Page](https://www.raspberrypi.org/forums/viewtopic.php?t=243691).

+	sudo curl -sL get.docker.com | sed 's/9)/10)/' | sh
+	sudo usermod -aG docker pi
+	exit

+Then log back in with ssh, and test the configs.

+	sudo docker run hello-world

 ## Install MOSQUITTO

 The instructions below were taken from [This Web Page](https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/).